ProductHealth/producthealth.github.io/api/15-overview.md

 ---
 {% include JB/setup %}

-Product Health vision is "Longer and healthier lives for powered products" through the collection and analysis of product metrics, feedback to users and remote control.
+Product Health vision is *Longer and Healthier Lives to your Powered Products* through the collection and analysis of product metrics, feedback to users and remote control.

 The Product Health [REST API](/api/reference/general-concepts) makes it easy to gather data from any product and organize them